What are the chances I was exposed to DES?

-Researchers are further investigating findings that show DES Daughters join DES Sons with an increased risk for cardiovascular disease (stroke, coronary artery disease and heart attach); diabetes; osteoporosis; and fractures.
+Researchers are further investigating findings that show DES Daughters join DES Sons with an increased risk for cardiovascular disease (coronary artery disease and heart attack); diabetes; osteoporosis; and fractures.

 The screening is similar to a routine Pap/pelvic exam but it is more comprehensive.
 The doctor will take cell samples from the cervix (which is done in all women) and also from the anterior (top) vaginal wall.
 You will know this is being done as the speculum will be rotated for access.
 The doctor should also palpate the vagina walls, feeling for anything abnormal under the surface since that’s where the cancer specifically linked to DES exposure (CCA) develops; this is not part of a routine gyn exam but is important for DES Daughters.

 No upper age limit has been identified for CCA so it is suggested that DES Daughters have annual screenings even if some women can skip years between exams.

 Do I Still Need Pap/pelvic Exams After A Hysterectomy?

 Yes, DES Daughters should have annual Pap/pelvic exams even after a hysterectomy.
 Even though the cervix was removed in surgery you remain at risk for clear cell adenocarcinoma (CCA) of the vagina and should be screened for it.

 My Pap Results Are Abnormal And I'm A DES Daughter.